 She hesitated for a moment before answering with a weak 'yes'.

 I groaned.
 "You're being taken over by the dark side and there's nothing I can do about it."

 "Don't you mean the light side?" she joked.
-I couldn't help but to laugh.
+I couldn't help but laugh.

 By the time we walked onto the metal bleachers lining the side of the school soccer field, the sun had already set.
 We were early and the game hadn't begun yet so Becky scurried off to talk to Matt, leaving me to sit alone.
 Most of the soccer team was already out on the field kicking around a ball.
 I easily spotted Trevor.
 He already had a thin veil of sweat shimmering on his forehead and his blond hair was plastered to his face.
 He was breathing heavily, pausing to press his palms to his knees, smiling brilliantly at a teammate.

 I peeked behind to see Jennifer Warren and her best friend, Heather Ryan, standing up and waving at Trevor like two obsessed fan girls.
 "Oh look, he's coming over!" giggled Heather.

-I turned my head to find Trevor running up the bleachers, his eyes not on the two varsity cheerleaders, but on me.
+I turned just in time to see Trevor running up the bleachers, his eyes not on the two varsity cheerleaders but on me.
 I actually felt the teensiest bit thrilled…or maybe I was just confused.

 "As if.
 I'm here on behalf of the other team," I said, leaning away.
-"Back off Trevor, you're getting me all wet.
+"Back off Trevor, you're getting me all wet."